thefalc/skyflow-adventure-demo-experience/README.md

-# Data Residency Demo Application
+# Skyflow Adventure Demo Experience

 ## Overview

-This application demonstrates Skyflow's support for secure data collection, data residency, and data governance.
+This application demonstrates Skyflow's support for secure data collection, data sharing, and data governance.

-There's also an additional view that demonstrates tokenization into a data warehouse.

-Included are the vault schema definition and seed data along with basic build and run scripts to start up the application.
+The application is interactive and uses a Skyflow vault while teaching the user about Skyflow vaults.

 ## Requirements